GustavoHBC/devforce-test/README.md

 ## DevForce React Native Test

-It was done following [this](https://github.com/c0h1b4/reactnativetask) repo
+It was done following [this](https://github.com/c0h1b4/reactnativetask) repository.

+> yarn version used: 1.22.4; node version used: 14.18.1

 ### Getting started